 Your security is key

-RBI guidelines emphasise that your security is paramount when using AePS.
-The system uses biometric authentication – your fingerprint – as a highly secure way to verify your identity.
-This makes it very difficult for someone else to access your account, even if they know your Aadhaar number.
+RBI guidelines emphasize that your security is paramount when using AePS.
+The system uses biometric authentication – your fingerprint – as a highly secure method to verify your identity.
+This significantly hinders unauthorized access to your account, even if your Aadhaar number is known to others.

-The guidelines also mandate that all banking correspondents and service providers must follow strict data privacy rules.
-This means your personal and financial information must be kept confidential and protected from misuse.
+The guidelines also mandate that all banking correspondents and service providers must adhere to strict data privacy regulations.
+This ensures that your personal and financial information remains confidential and protected from misuse.
 You can trust that the system is designed with your safety in mind.

 Know your rights

-As an AePS user, you have certain rights that are protected by RBI.
-You have the right to receive a transaction receipt for every successful transaction you make.
-This receipt serves as proof of your transaction and can be very useful if there’s ever a dispute.
+As an AePS user, you have certain rights protected by the RBI.
+You are entitled to receive a transaction receipt for every successful transaction you make.
+This receipt serves as proof of your transaction and serves as crucial documentation in the event of any dispute.

-You also have the right to dispute any failed transactions, such as when money is debited from your account but you don’t receive the cash.
-Banks are required to have a clear process for handling such grievances and resolving them in a timely manner.
+You also have the right to dispute any failed transactions, such as when funds are debited from your account but you do not receive the cash.
+Banks are required to maintain a transparent process for handling such grievances and resolving them in a timely manner.

 Important rules to follow

-To ensure your own safety, there are important rules you should always follow when using AePS.
-Never share your Aadhaar number or biometric data with anyone you don’t trust or at an unauthorised location.
+To ensure your own safety, it is crucial to adhere to important safety guidelines when using AePS.
+Avoid sharing your Aadhaar number or biometric data with untrusted individuals or at unauthorized locations.
 Only perform transactions at official banking correspondent points.

-Always be present when your fingerprint is being scanned and ensure the device is clean and working correctly.
-If anything feels suspicious, it’s best to stop the transaction and report your concerns.
+Always be present when your fingerprint is being scanned and ensure the device is clean and functioning correctly.
+If any aspect feels suspicious, it is advisable to halt the transaction and report your concerns.

 “The Reserve Bank of India continuously works to make digital payments safe and accessible for every citizen, ensuring trust and security in systems like AePS.”